Nutshell phonetics of ejectives

 Ejectives are sounds which are made on a laryngeal (glottalic) egressive airstream mechanism.
 In order to pronounce these sounds, the vocal folds in the larynx are pressed tight together and the larynx as a whole is pulled upwards by means of the action of the suprahyoid muscles.
 This sudden upward movement of the larynx creates higher pressure above the vocal folds and this causes a brief stretch of egressive airflow that serves as the energy for plosives and fricatives.
 Only the latter two sound categories can be realised electively.
 Ejectives are by definition voiceless.
 Ejectives are transcribed phonetically by adding an apostrophe superscript to the relevant plosive or fricative symbol.

 Ejectives are quite common in languages of the world: they occur in languages of the Caucasus, in East Asian and African languages, and in North, Central and South American languages.
-Hovering over the phonetic symbols below will show how frequent these sounds are in languages of the world. these figures are based on UPSID (University of California Phonological Segment Inventory Database which now contains 451 languages.
+They are nowadays very common in English to, but only as the allophonic realisation of plosives at the end of utterances.